Recognition of same-sex unions in Vietnam

 Vietnam does not recognize same-sex marriages, civil unions, domestic partnerships or any other form of recognition for same-sex couples.
 Article 36(1) of the 2013 Constitution of Vietnam states that "marriage must adhere to the principles of voluntariness, progressiveness, monogamy, and equality between husband and wife."
-In 2013, the government announced it would no longer fine people who carry out public same-sex wedding ceremonies; however, these unions have no legal recognition, and as such same-sex couples are unable to access the rights and benefits of marriage.
+In 2013, the government announced it would no longer fine people who carry out public same-sex wedding ceremonies; however, these unions have no legal recognition, and as such same-sex couples are unable to access the legal rights and benefits of marriage.

-In 2022, activists as part of the "I Do campaign" began collecting signatures in support of same-sex marriage, hoping to have the National Assembly pass same-sex marriage legislation by 2030.
-Polling suggests that a majority of Vietnamese people support the legal recognition of same-sex marriage, with a 2023 Pew Research Center poll showing that 65% of Vietnamese people supported same-sex marriage.
+In 2022, activists began collecting signatures in support of same-sex marriage as part of the "I Do campaign", hoping to have the National Assembly pass same-sex marriage legislation by 2030.
+Polling suggests that a majority of Vietnamese people support the legal recognition of same-sex marriage, with a 2023 Pew Research Center poll showing that 65% of respondents supported same-sex marriage.

 Legal history

 Background

 Homosexuality and same-sex unions have never been criminalized in Vietnam.
-Same-sex marriage was not mentioned in law following colonization by the French.
-Likewise, the Civil Code of South Vietnam, adopted in 1972, and the Law on Marriage and Family 1959 of North Vietnam, did not explicitly address the issue.
-Following reunification, the Law on Marriage and Family became applicable throughout the country.
+Same-sex marriage was not mentioned in law following colonization by the Second French Empire and later the French Third Republic.
+Likewise, the Civil Code of South Vietnam, adopted in 1972, and the Law on Marriage and Family 1959 of North Vietnam did not explicitly address the issue.
+Following reunification, the Law on Marriage and Family became applicable throughout the entire country.

 Attempts to hold unofficial same-sex marriages in the late 1990s were met with mixed reactions from the government.
 A male couple held a ceremony in Ho Chi Minh City in 1997.
 The wedding party took place in a hotel with about 100 guests.
 One official said "it should be publicly condemned", but the police said there was no legal framework under which the two men could be charged.
 Another attempt in 1998 by a lesbian couple in the province of Vĩnh Long, however, was officially sanctioned.
 The Ministry of Justice later intervened and ordered the annulment of the union, stating it was "illegal and runs counter to the morals and traditional customs of the Vietnamese nation".
 A law was passed three months later officially banning same-sex unions in Vietnam.
 Previous laws against all forms of cohabitation were repealed by a new marriage law approved by the National Assembly in 2000, though provisions forbidding the recognition of same-sex unions were retained in the law.
-Despite this, several other same-sex couples attempted to get married over the years, occasionally in public ceremonies.
+Despite this, several same-sex couples attempted to get married over the years, occasionally in public ceremonies.
 A lesbian wedding took place in Cà Mau in 2012, and another lesbian couple were married in Trà Vinh on 16 June 2014.
 On 28 July 2014, British nationals Yein Kai Yee and Sutpreedee Chinithigun were married at the British embassy in Hanoi, in what the media described as the "first same-sex marriage in Vietnam".
 The marriage was performed under British law and is not legally recognised in Vietnam.